Comparing company setup in Ireland and the UK

 • Secretary: A company secretary need to ensure a company complies with financial and legal requirements, as well as maintaining its high standards of corporate governance.
 UK companies do not legally need to have a secretary.
 On the other hand, Irish companies require an individaul or one of the directors to be the company secretary.

-Registration Timelines
+Registration timelines

 A private limited company can be registered with the CRO within 14 days after they receive your completed application.
 In the UK, Registration of a private limited company with Companies House takes just 1 working day after they receive the completed forms and payment.